Univ.-Prof. Dr. Sylvia Mieszkowski

 Select Talks

-up to 2018, for more see main page
+up to 2018, for more see u:cris personal profile

 "The Cosmopolitan Wife: Isabel Burton's Ghostwriting of The Life as Creative Self-Othering."
 International Conference "Transnational Lives and Cosmopolitan Biographies" (Centre for Life-Writing, Wolfson College, Oxford, UK): 17 March 2018.